pantaluna/esp32_mjd_components/components/mjd_neom8n/README.md

 This means that the wires from the GPS device must somehow have twin connectors.

-The best approach is to cut off the big white Pixhawk DF13 connector from the cable.
+The best approach is to cut off the big white PixHawk DF13 connector from the cable.
 For each of the 4 wires that came off of the DF13 connector Do get a male-to-female Dupont wire and cut it in half, and solder both ends to the wire.
 Goto the _doc folder for pictures of the GPS device and cables.

 The function of each colored wire varies, even for models that seem the same on the outside.
 So open the black circular GPS cover (unscrew the back) and find inside the markings on the back of the PCB that explain what the function is for each wire (VCC, GND, RX, TX).
 You only have to document the 4 wires that were on the big white DF13 connector (not the smaller connector).